 Casa Amatller tickets and guided visits

-Casa Amatller is a Modernist building in Barcelona that was remodeled by architect Josep Puig i Cadafalch with commission from chocolate manufacturer ...
+Casa Amatller is a Modernist building in Barcelona that was remodeled by architect Josep Puig i Cadafalch, on a commission from chocolate manufacturer...

 The inside story

-Casa Amatller is a Modernist building in Barcelona that was remodeled by architect Josep Puig i Cadafalch with commission from chocolate manufacturer Antoni Amatller.
+Casa Amatller is a Modernist building in Barcelona that was remodeled by architect Josep Puig i Cadafalch, on a commission from chocolate manufacturer Antoni Amatller.
 Amatller bought the house on March 12, 1898.
-Then, it was a 1,415 m2 estate, located at number 101 (which later became 41) Paseo de Gracia.
-The structure was a street-leveled house with four floors and a garden, which was built in 1875 under the direction of master builder Antoni Robert.
+It was then a 1,415 m2 estate, located at number 101 (which later became 41) Paseo de Gracia.
+The structure was a street-level house with four floors and a garden, which was built in 1875 under the direction of master builder Antoni Robert.

 Since 1960, the building is home to the Amatller Institute of Hispanic Art, a foundation created by Antoni Amatller's heirs.
-On January 9, 1976, it was declared a historic-artistic monument.
+On January 9, 1976, it was declared an historic-artistic monument